ember-learn/guides-source/guides/release/components-update/component-state.md

 <button>-1</button>
 ```

-When we say `this.count` in the component template, we're referring to a property that we defined in the JavaScript class.
+When we invoke `{{this.count}}` in the component template, we're referring to a property that we defined in the JavaScript class.

-The output looks the same as before, but now the `0` comes from JavaScript, and we can change it from the button.
+The output looks the same as before, but now the `0` comes from JavaScript, and after some more work, we can change its value with the buttons.

 ## HTML Modifiers and Actions

 Next, we want to wire up the buttons.
 When the user presses `+1`, we want `this.count` to go up by 1.
 When the user presses `-1`, we want it to go down by 1.

-To attach an event handler to an HTML tag, you use the `on` HTML modifier.
-HTML modifiers are an Ember syntax that allow you to attach logic to a tag.
+To attach an event handler to an HTML tag, we use the `on` HTML modifier.
+HTML modifiers are an Ember syntax that allow us to attach logic to a tag.

 ```handlebars {data-filename="app/components/counter.hbs" data-diff="-3,+4,-5,+6"}
 <p>{{this.count}}</p>